Bloody knife found in basement of missing Massachusetts mother's home, prosecutors say

 The judge set bail at $500,000 cash and set the next hearing for February 9.

-On Saturday, Cohasset and Massachusetts State Police said in a joint statement investigators have "concluded" their ground search for Ana Walshe.
-The decision to suspend search efforts in the wooded area surrounding her home was made after two days of searching with "negative results," the statement said.

-The ground search will not resume unless new information warrants, it added, though detectives "continue to undertake various investigative actions to determine Ms. Walshe's whereabouts."
+On Saturday, Cohasset and Massachusetts State Police said in a joint statement investigators have "concluded" their ground search for Ana Walshe after two days looking in the wooded area surrounding her home.
+The ground search will not resume unless new information warrants, police said.

 The two-day search of the area surrounding Walshe's home in Cohasset -- a town on Massachusetts Bay, 20 miles southeast of Boston -- involved 20 state troopers from a specialized search and rescue unit, three K-9 teams, the State Police Air Wing and police divers, authorities said.